Monetary policy of the United States: Monetary policy and debt

+Increases (or contractions) of the money supply corresponds to growth (or contraction) in interest-bearing debt in the country.

 Criticism of private sector involvement

 Historically and to the present day, various social and political movements (such as social credit) have criticized the involvement of the private sector in "creating money", claiming that only the government should have the power to "make money".
 Some proponents also support full reserve banking or other non-orthodox approaches to monetary policy.
 Various terminology may be used, including "debt money", which may have emotive or political connotations.
-These are generally considered to be akin to conspiracy theories by mainstream economists and ignored in academic literature on monetary policy.
+The consensus changed after the 2008 financial crisis when a number of mainstream economists embraced that banks create money when they make loans.